AkashLenka/Chrome-Extension-Productivity-Manager/README.md

 # Chrome-Extension-Productivity-Manager

-This is a Productivity Managament Chrome Extension.
+This is a Productivity Managament Chrome Extension build under the Coding Club IITG.
 It's built using the following application and languages:

   1. Front-End: JavaScript , HTML and CSS.